 At the end of July we have a poster and presentation session here at the University of Rochester.
 I think that it will provide an excellent opportunity for me to dust off my elevator speech and give it a whirl.

-Lots of photos this week for your viewing pleasure!
-The first is our group at Tommy Thosmpson park in Toronto, the second is me at the Yayoi Kusama exhibit at the Art Gallery of Ontario, and the last is Niagara falls.
+Here are some photos from last weekend!
+The first is our group at Tommy Thosmpson park in Toronto and the second is at Niagara falls.

 Until next time.

 The two main data sources I am using are the International Seismological Center‘s (ISC) event catalog and the International Federation of Digital Seismograph Networks (FDSN) metadata holdings.
 I access both databases via either the Matlab library irisFetch or the MUSTANG data browser.
 Both of these data sources are widely used and the data has already been processed and organized by IRIS.